MyEtherWallet/knowledge-base-v3/example/content/save-your-keys.md

 /*
-Title: Contributing to Raneto
+Title: Save Your Keys!
-Sort: 2
+Sort: 3
 */

 Want to report a bug, request a feature, contribute or translate Raneto?
 At the moment most things can be